 Official transcripts or score reports for any college credit earned during high school

-Pre-screening video (required for all applicants on voice, violin, & all jazz instruments)
+Pre-screening video (required for all applicants on voice, violin, string bass and all jazz instruments)

 Composition portfolio (required for all composition applicants)